Golden Hill Country Park

 How to get there

 On foot/By bike – A bridleway runs north-south through the site, providing a connection with Freshwater Village (via Longhalves) to the south and Norton Green to the north.
+There are cycle racks in the car park.

 By bus – School Green Road Stop (Routes 7/12) + 5 min walk.
 (Bus Timetables)